vroulet/vroulet.github.io/_pages/about.md

   - /about.html
 ---

-I am an acting instructor in the [Department of Statistics](https://stat.uw.edu/) at the [University of Washington](https://www.washington.edu/).
+Starting in September 2021, I will be an acting assistant professor in the [Department of Statistics](https://stat.uw.edu/) at the [University of Washington](https://www.washington.edu/).
+I am currently an acting instructor in the [Department of Statistics](https://stat.uw.edu/) at the [University of Washington](https://www.washington.edu/).

 Previously, I was a postdoctoral fellow in the NSF-TRIPODS institute [ADSI](http://ads-institute.uw.edu/) (now [IFDS](https://ifds.info/)) at the [University of Washington](https://www.washington.edu/).